h2non/angular-resilient/README.md

 # angular-resilient [![Build Status](https://api.travis-ci.org/h2non/angular-resilient.svg?branch=master)][travis] [![Code Climate](https://codeclimate.com/github/h2non/angular-resilient/badges/gpa.svg)](https://codeclimate.com/github/h2non/angular-resilient)

-Turn [$http](https://docs.angularjs.org/api/ng/service/$http) into a resilient and failover HTTP client.
+Use [$http](https://docs.angularjs.org/api/ng/service/$http) as a resilient and failover HTTP client.
 This is a simple [AngularJS](http://angularjs.org) service wrapper of the [Resilient](http://resilient-http.github.io) HTTP client that allows you to use all the `$http` features, such as interceptors, caching, config options, mocking... but turning it into a failover, client-side balanced and powerful HTTP client

 For further information about Resilient and how it works, see the [project page](http://resilient-http.github.io) and the [JavaScript library](https://github.com/resilient-http/resilient.js)